fireinureeyes/shopping-list/README.md

 ## How to get started after pulling this repository:
 1. Create a new Firebase project https://firebase.google.com/
-2. Within the project, create a realtime database with the following structure:
+2. Within the project, create a realtime database and import the [db-export.json](https://github.com/fireinureeyes/shopping-list/blob/main/db-export.json) which has the following structure:
 'items' root node with 203 key-value pairs, where key is the item ID and value expresses whether the item is currently in the shopping cart (0=no, 1=yes, anything else=yes with a note)

 ![database](https://raw.githubusercontent.com/fireinureeyes/shopping-list/main/database.png)

-3. Download google-services.json of from the project setttings
+3. Download google-services.json of from the Firebase project setttings
-4. Place the google-services.json file to the 'app' folder
+4. Place the google-services.json file directly to the 'app' folder
 5. Get the database URL from the file and use it to replace 'database_url' string in shoppinglist-master\app\src\main\res\values\strings.xml